ChaoningZhang/Dual-temperature/README.md

 ---
 See also our other works:

-Dual Temperature Helps Contrastive Learning Without Many Negative Samples: Towards Understanding and Simplifying MoCo (Accepted by CVPR2022) [code](https://github.com/ChaoningZhang/Dual-temperature.git) [paper](https://arxiv.org/abs/2203.17248)
+Decoupled Adversarial Contrastive Learning for Self-supervised Adversarial Robustness (Accepted by ECCV2022 oral presentation) [code](https://github.com/pantheon5100/DeACL.git) [paper](https://arxiv.org/abs/2207.10899)

 ---